ibm-cloud-docs/ssl-certificates/activate-or-deactivate-pptp-vpn-access-user.md

 {: caption="Table 1.
 Edit VPN access options" caption-side="top"}
 5. Click **Save** to save your changes.

-   **Note:** PPTP access must be activated in order for a user to connect using PPTP.
+   **Note:** PPTP access must be activated in order for a user to connect by using PPTP.